ucb-bar/chipyard/docs/Getting-Started/Adding-An-Accelerator-Tutorial.rst

 The ``rd``, ``rs1``, and ``rs2`` fields are the register numbers of the destination register and two source registers.
 The ``funct`` field is a 7-bit integer that the accelerator can use to distinguish different instructions from each other.

-Note that communication through a RoCC interface requires a custom software toolchain, whereas MMIO peripherals can use that standard toolchain with approriate driver support.
+Note that communication through a RoCC interface requires a custom software toolchain, whereas MMIO peripherals can use that standard toolchain with appropriate driver support.

 Integrating into the Generator Build System
 -------------------------------------------